Finasteride: 7 things you should know

-How it works
+1. How it works

 - Finasteride works by blocking an enzyme called Type II 5α-reductase which is responsible for converting the hormone testosterone into dihydrotestosterone (DHT).
-The scalp of men who are balding has been found to contain miniaturized hair follicles and increased amounts of DHT compared with men who have a lot of hair.
+This results in increased levels of testosterone and decreased levels of dihydrotestosterone.
+An overabundance of dihydrotestosterone has been implicated in benign prostatic hyperplasia (BPH) and prostate cancer.

-- Finasteride reduces scalp concentrations of DHT and appears to interrupt a key factor in the development of androgenetic alopecia (male pattern baldness) in those men who are genetically predisposed.
+- The scalp of men with androgenetic alopecia (male pattern baldness) has also been found to contain increased amounts of DHT and miniaturized hair follicles compared with men who have a lot of hair.
+Finasteride reduces scalp concentrations of DHT and appears to interrupt a key factor in the development of androgenetic alopecia in those men who are genetically predisposed.

-- Finasteride does not affect body levels of cortisol, thyroid hormones, cholesterol or bone mineral density.
+- Finasteride does not affect body levels of cortisol, thyroid hormones, cholesterol, or bone mineral density.

 - No dosage adjustment is needed in men with kidney disease; however, finasteride must be used with caution in men with liver disease.